pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1384-85 Scripting with Java

+These days, I have been attempting to create some Java scripts, but I'm encountering challenges in achieving my goals.
+While I find Python to be efficient in scripting, I understand that Python is inherently designed for such tasks.
+However, I believe that scripts developed in Python can evolve into more comprehensive applications, APIs, Desktop Apps, CLI Apps, and so on.
+For projects with plans to extend functionalities, Java seems like a better option.

 #### Day 1383 Finish Spark in Action Book

 Finally, today I completed to read the Spark in action book.